Chronic pain waiting times

-- During 2021, there has been an increase in the number of patients waiting, although the size of the waiting list has decreased compared to 2019, when on average 5,000 patients were waiting at the end of each quarter.
-The number of patients who have been seen is also lower than the quarterly average of 3,000 patients seen during 2019.
-The decrease in the number of patients seen and patients waiting compared to 2019 is because some NHS Boards have introduced new pathways that offer patients alternatives to being seen at a consultant-led outpatient clinic.
+- The number of patients seen initially at a consultant-led clinic is now lower than prior to the COVID-19 pandemic, when an average of just under 3,000 patients were seen per quarter during 2019.
+This is largely due to some NHS Boards introducing new pathways that offer patients alternatives to being seen at a consultant-led outpatient clinic.
 Patients are removed from waiting lists if they take up this offer.

 Chronic pain is pain that carries on for longer than 12 weeks despite medication or treatment.
-Further information can be found on NHS Inform (external website).
+Further information can be found on the NHS Inform website.

 The data presented here have been adjusted for periods of patient unavailability.
-Any adjustments are based on the NHSScotland Waiting Times Guidance (website).
+Any adjustments are based on the NHSScotland Waiting Times Guidance.

 The data presented in this release continue to be impacted by measures put in place to respond to the COVID-19 pandemic.
-After being temporarily paused in March 2020, chronic pain services started to resume in June as part of the planned remobilisation of services (external website).
-In September, a Framework for Recovery of NHS Pain Management Services (external website) was published with further guidance on the resumption and continuation of services.
+After being temporarily paused in March 2020, chronic pain services started to resume in June as part of the planned remobilisation of services.
+In September, a Framework for Recovery of NHS Pain Management Services was published with further guidance on the resumption and continuation of services.

 If you have an enquiry relating to this publication, please contact email@example.com.

 If you have a media enquiry relating to this publication, please contact the Communications and Engagement team.

 If you require publications or documents in other formats, please email firstname.lastname@example.org.

 To report any issues with a publication, please email email@example.com.